 It is also among the three most important heritage libraries on the island of Ireland.

-The other two include Trinity College and Marsh’s Library, both in Dublin.
+The other two include the Trinity College Old Library and Marsh’s Library, both in Dublin.

 Founded in 1771, the library houses approximately 43,000 books, of which over 17,000 were published before 1800.